simon-ritchie/apysc/docstring_markdowns/apysc/_lint_and_doc/translation_mapping_utils.md

 **[Returns]**

 - `result`: bool
-  - This interface returns True if a specified key string is an API document's list.
+  - A boolean indicates whether a specified key's string is a markdown of a list with break tags or not.

 ## `convert_splitted_values_to_keys` function docstring